realQuartzi/realQuartzi/README.md

 - Video Games 🎮
 - Roblox Games 🤨
 - Discord Bots (C#, JavaScript, Python) 🤖
-- Game Plugins (Minecraft, World of Warcraft) 💾
+- Game Plugins (Minecraft, Terraria, World of Warcraft) 🥇
-- Unity Tools 💞
+- Unity Tools 🔧

 I also enjoy learning and working on "things" which are difficult for me so I can learn to overcome these difficulties :muscle: